kolbe/mdbe-rhel-docker/README.md

 ## Design decisions

-I wanted to avoid the use of an environment variable to set the root password.
-It has several important security problems:
+Many MySQL/MariaDB Docker images use environment variables to set root passwords, but that has several important security implications:
 * The root password is part of the image's metadata forever
 * The root password is in the environment of every process running on the container
 * The root passwors is in the environment of every process running on a linked container
-* Requires an administrator to generate a high-quality password
+* This requires an administrator to generate a high-quality password

-And of course the aesthetic problem that environment variables are ugly and upper-case ones even moreso.

 My solution is instead to generate (by default) a random root password and allow only localhost connections.
 It's easy to retrieve and change the root password.

-I support several volumes in my Dockerfile:
+Several volumes are supported by this Docker image:
 * `/var/lib/mysql`
 * `/var/lib/mariadb-socket`
 * `/var/lib/mariadb-load-data`